-Dozens of studies demonstrate the medical benefits of cannabis in its natural form.
+Dozens of studies demonstrate the medical benefits of whole-plant, flower cannabis in its natural form.
 In contrast, oils and liquids available under more limited programs have not been tested.
 There is no good reason to deny an incredibly sick individual access to a product that has been studied and proven to alleviate a variety of medical conditions.

-Flower marijuana has the “entourage effect.”
+Whole-plant marijuana has an “entourage effect.”

 As reported by CNN’s Dr. Sanjay Gupta, marijuana contains more than 480 natural components, including cannabinoids and terpenes. “[A]ll these components of the cannabis plant likely exert some therapeutic effect, more than any single compound alone. ...
 Unlike other drugs that may work well as single compounds, synthesized in a lab, cannabis may offer its most profound benefit as a whole plant, if we let the entourage effect flower.”

 While some of these components have been isolated, like CBD and THC, many others have not.
-Israeli researcher Raphael Mechoulam and his colleagues believe using whole plant marijuana allows all of the components found in marijuana to work together, resulting in a greater therapeutic effect than any single compound accomplishes on its own.
-Most liquid cannabis does not contain the terpenes found in raw, whole plant marijuana, which could weaken the potential therapeutic effect.
-In addition, many patients find eating raw, whole plant marijuana is an effective way to derive the therapeutic benefits of the plant without the high associated with smoking or vaporizing it.
+Israeli researcher Raphael Mechoulam and his colleagues believe using whole-plant marijuana allows all of the components found in marijuana to work together, resulting in a greater therapeutic effect than any single compound accomplishes on its own.
+Most liquid cannabis does not contain the terpenes found in raw, whole-plant marijuana, which could weaken the potential therapeutic effect.
+In addition, many patients find eating raw, whole-plant marijuana is an effective way to derive the therapeutic benefits of the plant without the high associated with smoking or vaporizing it.

-Flower allows patients to better titrate their dosages.
+Whole-plant marijuana allows patients to better titrate their dosages.

-Extracts often leave out therapeutically important terpenoids that are needed for the full medical cannabis “entourage” effect produced by whole plant botanical material.
-They may also be too potent for some patients to tolerate, compared to the whole plant botanical material (due to a concentration effect and because the terpenoids that strongly modulate the effects of the cannabinoids may be reduced or absent from the extract) and may not be effective for all or allow for careful dose titration.
+Extracts often leave out therapeutically important terpenoids that are needed for the full medical cannabis “entourage” effect produced by whole-plant botanical material.
+They may also be too potent for some patients to tolerate, compared to the whole -plant botanical material (due to a concentration effect and because the terpenoids that strongly modulate the effects of the cannabinoids may be reduced or absent from the extract), and may not be effective for all or allow for careful dose titration.